 What is dutch-process cocoa powder?

-One quality of professional bakes is consistency which is accomplished by measuring out ingredients precisely.
-This can be achieved by using a scale however, a much more efficient solution is to use a cookie scooper with a trigger release.
-This tool is especially useful because it keeps your hands clean.
-Cookie scoopers are versatile as they may be used to measure out cupcake / muffin batter, cookie dough, and cake batter.
+Achieving consistency in baking, a hallmark of professional baking, requires precise measurements of ingredients.
+While a kitchen scale can be used, a more efficient method is to use a cookie scooper with a trigger release.
+This tool not only allows for precise measurements but also keeps your hands clean.
+Additionally, cookie scoopers are versatile and can be used to measure out cupcake/muffin batter, cookie dough and cake batter.

-Never put a bake in the oven until the oven comes to full temperature!
-An oven only takes 15 minutes to reach temperatures above 300 F (149 C).
-If you pop raw dough or batter into a cold oven while it’s climbing temperature, expect to get thin, flat, or misshapen bakes.
-The same effect happens when we put cold cookie dough on a searing hot baking tray.
-Allow the baking tray to cool to room temperature before uses which takes about 10 minutes.
+It’s important to never put raw dough or batter in the oven until it has fully preheated.
+An oven typically takes 15 minutes to reach temperatures above 300 F (149 C).
+Placing raw dough or batter in a cold oven can cause the baked goods to come out thin, flat, and misshapen.
+The same can happen when you put cold dough on a hot baking tray.
+To avoid this, it’s important to let the baking tray cool to room temperature before using it, which usually takes around 10 minutes.